php-fig/fig-standards/proposed/virtual-path-matching.md

 `/A/B/C`, then `/`, `/A/` and `/A/B/` are valid path prefixes.

-**Relative Path**: Given a path and one of its path prefixes, then the relative class name is the remaining part of that path.
+**Relative Path**: Given a path and one of its path prefixes, then the relative path is the remaining part of that path.
 For example, given the separator "/", a path `/A/B/C/D` and a path prefix `/A/B/`, then `C/D` is the relative path.

-**Path Mapping**: A set of logical paths, each of which is associated with one or more physical paths.
+**Path Mapping**: A set of logical paths, each of which is associated with one or more file system paths.
 Given a path mapping, we call the logical paths in the mapping *mapped*.
-We refer to the physical paths in the mapping as *base paths*.
+We refer to the file system paths in the mapping as *base paths*.
 The base paths MUST be provided such that PHP can read and include them from the local file system.